 5G is the biggest breakthrough in telecommunications whose impact would extend across verticals including utilities and public safety.
 5G will also be a crucial pillar of the 4th Industrial Revolution and power technologies ranging from autonomous driving to IoT.

-5G is the culmination of the process that will take us on a new trajectory of technological innovation, with the help of new framework that merges Cloud, Big Data, IoT, automation and AI to gain insights generated from billions of connected devices.
+5G is the culmination of the process that will take us on a new trajectory of technological innovation, with the help of a new framework that merges Cloud, Big Data, IoT, automation and AI to gain insights generated from billions of connected devices.

 5G is based on an array of small cells.
-The main component is smaller than the size of a shoebox and the hardware is not much bigger as well.
+The main component is smaller than the size of a shoebox and the hardware is not much big as well.
 5G need minimum 50 times more antenna locations than 3G or 4G.
 5G signals are more powerful but they are unable to travel far and wide like its previous incarnations.
-The main advantage of 5G is that of one cell site is not working; the other site would cater to customer demands.
+The main advantage of 5G is that if one cell site is not working; the other site would cater to customer demands.

 Location intelligence comes into the picture here as it will help telecom operators to select the best possible location based on the following criteria:

 5G will be initially costly and until it is mainstreamed adequately the costs won’t go down substantially.
 In this scenario, the installation of towers needs to be in upmarket areas that are expected to embrace 5G earlier than others.
 For this purpose, telecom companies will need the distribution of those areas on the map.
 Using Location Intelligence companies can figure out the area which has the desired population composition.
 Apart from this, telecoms will also like to enumerate high Point of Interest ( POI) areas.

 A lot of folks would be enthused about 5G rollout and eager to get 5G connectivity at the earliest on their smartphones.
 Telecom operators can take the help of Location technology to identify people who would be most interested in upgrading from 4G and focus on that target group initially.